profshanks/profshanks.github.io/_posts/2023-03-17-quantitative_reasoning.md

 ---
-title: Contending with Complexity in Higher Ed.
+title: Data Science for All; Balancing Clarity with Complexity in Higher Ed.
 layout: post
 post-image: "../assets/images/milky_way_artistic.jpg"
 description: A brief exploration of the limits of human cognition when it comes to data